wazuh/wazuh-documentation/source/deployment-options/index.rst

     <h3>Containers</h3>

-- :ref:`Deployment on Docker <wazuh_docker>`: Docker is a set of platform-as-a-service (PaaS) products that delivers software in packages called containers.
+- :ref:`Deployment on Docker <wazuh_docker>`: Docker is a set of platform-as-a-service (PaaS) products that deliver software in packages called containers.
 Using Docker, you can install and configure the Wazuh deployment as a single-host architecture.

 - :ref:`Deployment on Kubernetes <wazuh_kubernetes>`: Kubernetes is an open-source system for automating deployment, scaling, and managing containerized applications.
 This deployment type uses Wazuh images from Docker and allows you to build an environment composed of a Wazuh cluster integrated with Elastic Stack.